chrisrandledev/web-platform-cdmkl7/README.md

 # web-platform-cdmkl7

-An example proof-of-concept of scrolling an iframe using JS called from the parent page, and from the iframe.
+Scrolls the parent to top and bottonm (same origin) v1
 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/web-platform-cdmkl7)